MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-profiles.md

 ## Search for customers

 Search for customers by entering an attribute name (for example, the customer’s name) in the search box.
-To enable search, an admin needs to configure what attributes will be searchable using the **Search & filter index** screen that is accessible via the **Search & Filter button**:
+As an admin, you can always re-select and re-configure your searchable attributes using the **Search & filter index** screen that is accessible via the **Search & Filter Index** button:

 > [!div class="mx-imgBorder"]
 > ![](media/search-filter-index.png "Search & filter index")

-If you are an admin who wishes to learn more about the **Search & filter index** screen, explore the **Search & filter index** topic.

 Note that the search will be executed only within the Customer Profile entity created during the data unification process.